-Table 1 summarizes the responses concerning debt consolidation which agents' expected the government will choose and the preferred consolidation speed under the assumption that respondents choose the speed of consolidation and politicians choose the policy measures (CONSPEED).
+Table 1 summarizes the responses concerning debt consolidation which agents' expected the government will choose and the preferred consolidation speed under the assumption that respondents choose the speed of consolidation conditional on politicians setting actual policy measures (CONSPEED).

 Several findings are noteworthy.
-First, respondents are not too optimistic about the governments willingness to consolidate: 19% expect no consolidation, 38% expect consolidation efforts but only such that the debt ratio is stabilized.9 Second, respondents seem to favor a faster consolidation than they expect from the government.
+First, respondents are not too optimistic about the governments willingness to consolidate: 19% expect no consolidation, 38% expect consolidation efforts but only such that the debt ratio is stabilized.9 Second, respondents seem to favor a faster consolidation than they expect the government to implement.
 67% would like to see the debt ratio to decrease within the next 20 years.

-At first sight, these results show that the relatively modest success of governments to decrease the debt ratio which has been noted in the literature (Alesina and Perotti, 1994) does not seem to be rooted in voters' ignorance - at least in this particular case.
+At first sight, these results suggest that the relatively modest success of governments to decrease the debt ratio which has been noted in the literature (Alesina and Perotti, 1994) does not seem to be rooted in voters' ignorance - at least in this particular case.
 If the speed of consolidation were the only issue in the next elections, a reduction of the debt-to-GDP ratio would get a clear relative majority.
+Interestingly, this also holds among those who expect to be strongly burdened by (eventual) government measures: in this group 62% favor a decrease of the debt ratio within the next 20 years.
+This result can be seen as a microeconomic counterpart to the finding of Alesina et al. (2010) for a cross-section of 19 OECD countries.

-A third finding is that a remarkable 27% favor a constant debt ratio and further 3% favor no consolidation.
+A third finding is that a remarkable 27% favor a constant debt-to-GDP ratio and further 3% favor no consolidation.
 This could be taken as evidence against the contention that such surveys can not be taken seriously because all respondents dislike debt.
-To the contrary, stated preferences about consolidation are logically consistent with respect to several dimensions (the questionnaire contained test questions).